 Exhibit # 1: An Afternoon in Rome

 I am 21 years old and hanging out in Rome.
-Like many first-time visitors to this intoxicating city, I am entranced by its history which seems to seep out of the pores of every building I pass.
+Like many first-time visitors to this intoxicating city, I am entranced by its history.
+It seems to seep out of the pores of every building I pass.
 The moment I am about to describe is like a cliché from a Fellini movie – except that it really happened.
-As I am strolling up the Via Veneto, Ursula Andress, the original James Bond girl, is descending toward me.
+As I am strolling up the Via Veneto, Ursula Andress, the original and archetypal James Bond girl, is descending toward me.

 Even before I see her I notice people ahead of me step aside.
 It’s as if I am witnessing the proverbial parting of the seas.
 Ms. Andress is strolling down the Via with a strong, firm gait, her head held high, her posture erect, her celebrated bosom thrust forward with an easy confidence.
 She is tall, a fact that is accentuated by her proud and elongated carriage.
+Her prominent bone structure lends her face a ferocious beauty.
 As Ms. Andress gets closer and closer – and just as quickly passes me by – I sense that “thing” that I am so often asked to coach people on.
 I sense animal magnetism.
 I sense charisma.
 I sense presence.